 Darwin published nothing on the topic until 1871, when his own book The Descent of Man appeared, twelve years after publication of the Origin.
 The Descent of Man is often supposed, erroneously, to have appeared at a time when the evolution of apes and humans from a common ancestor had not as yet been discussed.
 In fact, however, it was merely Darwin's attempt to weigh in on a topic that had long been broached.

 In the years since Darwin and Huxley, a wide variety of fossil forms ("hominids") have, of course, come to light, which are now widely taken as evidence that ape to human evolution actually did occur.
 But is it possible that we are not from the apes alone?
-A theory explained elsewhere on this website proposes that we may be the descendants of a cross between apes and non-primates.
+An alternative theory of human origins, explained elsewhere on this website, proposes that we may be the descendants of a cross between apes and non-primates.